mdgriffith/elm-optimize-level-2/notes/transformations.md

 Then we can inline the definition directly as JS strict equality: `===`.

-Right now `elm-optimize-more` will infer if something is a primitive if a literal is used.
+Right now `elm-optimize-level-2` will infer if something is a primitive if a literal is used.

 ## Results Summary

-- Included in `elm-optimize-more` tool.
+- Included in `elm-optimize-level-2` tool.
 - Looks to have the some impact on code that does a lot of equality comparisons, like parsing.

 The `_Utils_eq` function is very likely deoptimized because it can take _any_ two values and either do a reference check, or do structural equality, which we also know takes a while.